 🍽️ Serving Suggestions

 This casserole corn hash can be a satisfying meal on its own.
 Pair it with a fresh salad or some crusty bread for a complete, well-rounded meal.
+You can also serve this corn hash casserole as a side dish to complement your favorite protein, such as grilled chicken, steak, or fish.

 Another popular option for this dish is to transform it into a delicious brunch dish.
 This casserole can also be a delicious addition to a brunch menu.
 Serve it alongside some eggs, bacon, and fresh fruit for a satisfying and hearty meal.